liftbridge-io/liftbridge/documentation/configuration.md

 ### NATS Configuration Settings

+Below is the list of the configuration settings for the `nats` part of the configuration file.

 | Name | Flag | Description | Type | Default | Valid Values |
 |:----|:----|:----|:----|:----|:----|
 | servers | nats-server | List of NATS hosts to connect to. | list | nats://localhost:4222 | |

 ### Log Configuration Settings

+Below is the list of the configuration settings for the `log` part of the configuration file.

 | Name | Flag | Description | Type | Default | Valid Values |
 |:----|:----|:----|:----|:----|:----|